LillianLuzinsky/real-world-vue2/README.md

 2) Vue Router basics
 3) How to use redirect and alias in vue router
 4) Dynamic Routes and history mode
+5) How to implement scope and global styles